 1. You immediately begin to get in better shape.
 People who don’t use cars have to find other ways of getting around.
 Walking and biking are the most common solutions.
 People who use public transportation and cabs tend to walk more than their driving counterparts.
 This activity makes it really easy to get in better shape just by going about your daily business.
 That’s one of my favorite things about not owning a car!

 2. You spend a whole lot less money.
-Even though I pay for buses and cabs on a fairly regular basis, I spent a lot less money on transportation without owning a car.
+Even though I pay for buses and cabs on a fairly regular basis, I spend a lot less money on transportation without owning a car.
 Cars cost a fortune in terms of the car itself, insurance, gas, maintenance, and various fees.
 I don’t ever have to spend that money which means that I’ve got extra money to spend on the other things in life that are of more value and importance to me than owning a car.

 3. You contribute to a greener environment.
 Yes, there are a lot of green cars out there.
 I write regularly about electric cars and cars that get the best gas mileage.
 I do think that if you’re going to drive then you should drive a green car.
 But it’s a whole heck of a lot greener if you just don’t drive at all.
 If you’re at all concerned about the environment then giving up your car is a great step to make towards a solution to that problem.